 The way to avoid this…implement a ‘work for it’ program.
 Make sure that the positive attention and affection you’re giving has been earned.
 This is perfect for practicing the skills you have learned at obedience training.
 Get them to sit, stay and calm before you give them a belly rub.
 This also applies for dinner time!
 Make sure they wait before you reward them with food.
 Everything you do helps build a healthier relationship if you install in them that you are boss, not them.

 Just like us humans, your dog can gain some amazing mental health benefits from physical activity.
 And, let’s face it, a tired dog isn’t going to have the energy to act aggressively.
 Your pup needs to be active physically to keep healthy, and that includes their mental health too.
-Did you know that with lack of exercise; physically and mentally, your pup can become irritated and depressed , leading towards negative behavior?
+Did you know that with a lack of exercise; physically and mentally, your pup can become irritated and depressed, leading to negative behavior?

 Solving your pup’s behavioral problems won’t fix overnight, so it is important to find ways to still live your life while you’re in the training process.
-These will only be short term fixes, but they can help you and your family get back to normal whilst helping your pooch learn what behaviour is acceptable and what isn’t.
+These will only be short-term fixes, but they can help you and your family get back to normal whilst helping your pooch learn what behavior is acceptable and what isn’t.

 Muzzle – only necessary if your dog is likely to bite someone or another animal.
 Take your time to make your pup comfortable with the muzzle, as you do not want to add more stress to their already anxious state.

-Socializing with other dogs is key to help the anti-social behavior.
-Dogs are social creates naturally, so if they’re kept away from other dogs, it can create some issues.
-Although this is much easier while they’re still developing as a puppy, an older dog will still hugely benefit from this new experience .
-New places, people and other dogs will help them learn that not everyone is going to try and harm you – so they will not need to also be ready to protect.
+Socializing with other dogs is key to helping the anti-social behavior.
+Dogs are social creatures naturally, so if they’re kept away from other dogs, it can create some issues.
+Although this is much easier while they’re still developing as a puppy, an older dog will still hugely benefit from this new experience.
+New places, people, and other dogs will help them learn that not everyone is going to try and harm you – so they will not need to also be ready to protect.